 Matthew 23:27-28/ Romans 1:29-31/ Ephesians 4:22

-Day 22- It creates evils of all kinds between men.
+Day 22- Sin creates evils of all kinds between men.

-Day 23- It's consequences can pass to others and your children.
+Day 23- Sin's consequences can pass to others and your children.

-(Some of us may be very "religious" and yet spiritually dead.)
+Note: Jesus makes clear in Revelations 3:1 that some of us may be very "religious" and yet spiritually dead.

 I Chronicles 10:13/ Proverbs 11:19/ Proverbs 21:16/ Ezekiel 18:4/ Romans 5:12/ Romans 6:23

-Although most of us may be "sorry for our sins", the motive can be very selfish.
+Although most of us may be "sorry for our sins", the motive can be selfish.
 We're concerned about having to suffer the consequences.
-When real repentance takes place we become more concerning with.........
+When real repentance takes place we become more concerned with.........